moderndatacompany/dataos.info/docs/resources/depot/index.md

 For a simple file storage system, "Collection" can be analogous to "Folder," and "Dataset" can be equated to "File."
 The Depot's strength lies in its capacity to establish uniformity, eliminating concerns about varying source system terminologies.

 Once a Depot is created, all members of an organization gain secure access to datasets within the associated source system.
 The Depot not only facilitates data access but also assigns **default** [Access Policies](/resources/policy/) to ensure data security.
-Moreover, users have the flexibility to define and utilize custom [Access Policies](/resources/policy/) for the depot and [Data Policies](/resources/policy/) for specific datasets within the Depot.
+Moreover, users have the flexibility to define and utilize custom [Access Policies](/resources/policy/) for the Depot and [Data Policies](/resources/policy/) for specific datasets within the Depot.

 <aside class="callout">
  🗣️ Depot provides 'access' to data, meaning that data remains within the source system and is neither moved nor duplicated.
 However, DataOS offers multiple Stacks such as Flare, Benthos, etc. to perform ingestion, querying, syndication, and copying if the need arises.